-The NSW EPA has opened round 1 of its $4.5M Product Improvement Program grants under the $48M Waste and Recycling Infrastructure Fund of the NSW Government Waste Less Recycle More initiative (WLRM).
+The NSW EPA has opened round 3 of its $3M Organics Market Development grants under the NSW Government Waste Less Recycle More initiative (WLRM).

 The new grants support activities that will improve the demand for recycled organics.

 Responding to Australian Government Department of Environment and Energy’s request for feedback on priority issues to be considered in future Australian waste management and resource recovery, MRA has prepared a submission to the ‘Updating the 2009 National Waste Policy’ (NWP) discussion paper.